Kamikaze Man: Duel at Noon

 Kamikaze Man: Duel at Noon (カミカゼ野郎 真昼の決斗, Kamikaze yarō: Mahiru no kettō) (also known as The Kamikaze Guy and The Kamikaze Guy: Duel at High Noon, is a 1966 Japanese crime action comedy film directed by Kinji Fukasaku and starring Sonny Chiba.
+This was the second film shot by Fukasaku in color, the first being Gang vs. G-Men (1962).

 Plot

 Three men involved with the murder of a Taiwanese man receive threatening letters signed with the initials K.M. and a skull.
 The first recipient, Mr. Yajima, is killed on a ski slope and the prime suspect is the Tokyo pilot Ken Mitarai, also known as "Mr. Toilet".
-Ballistics clear him but later a diviner tells him that he will travel to Taiwan and the next day he receives a mysterious booking from the dead man Mr. Yajima to fly an MU-2 to Taiwan.
+Ballistics clear him, but a diviner tells him that he will travel to Taiwan and the next day he receives a mysterious booking from the dead man Mr. Yajima to fly an MU-2 to Taiwan.
 The Taiwanese photographer & journalist Koran flies along with him and in the airplane they discover the diviner's body in a trunk belonging to Tianci Rai, the President of Taiwan Tourism and another recipient of the threatening letter.

 Upon arriving, they are attacked by Rai's men but manage to escape.
 Ken is dragged into a brothel, where a kind worker allows him to spend the night.
 The next day, Ken attempts to leave the country but receives a note from Mr. Kitazawa, the final recipient of the threatening letter, to meet him at the Confucius Temple.
 Once there, he is told by Mr. Kitazawa that Mr. Kitazawa received the same note, leading them to believe that another attack is imminent.
 Mr. Kitazawa leaves and his car explodes immediately thereafter.